WHAT DO YOU KNOW ABOUT FLAME RETARDANTS

 of that being environmentally friendly.

-The REDFR-project initiated by FIRA (Furniture Industry Research
+In year 2005, the REDFR-project initiated by FIRA (Furniture Industry Research

 Association) in UK supported by TSB (Technical Strategy

-Board) in UK tested 27 different flame retardants, all said to
+Board) in UK, tested 27 different flame retardants, all said to

 be eco-friendly and completely harmless to humans and other organic livings.